marshmallow-packages/nova-user-groups/README.md

 class User extends Authenticatable
 {
-    // ...
+    /**
+     * Please not that the methods must start with `may` and
+     * then start with a capital letter.
+     */
-    public function canImpersonate()
+    public function mayImpersonate()
     {
-        return $this->allowedToRunMethod('canImpersonate');
+        return $this->allowedToRunMethod('impersonate');
     }
 }
 ```

 Once this is all set up, go to Nova and edit your user group.
-In the methods section, you will now see you new `canImpersonate` method.
+In the methods section, you will now see you new `impersonate` method.
 Check this to activate this method for that user group.

 ### Nova Service Provider